 - Mix in the pumpkin puree.

 - Mix all well to combine, about 1-2 minutes.

 - Scrape down sides of bowl if needed.

 - Bake 25-30 minutes or until toothpick inserted comes out clean.
 Rotate cake pans half way through baking.

 - Cool completely.

-- With mixer on low speed add in the vanilla and slowly add in the powdered sugar one spoonful at a time.
+- On low speed add the butter one piece at a time.

 - Repeat with with remaining cake layers until all are stacked.
 (NOTE - due to the moist nature of this cake the layers have a little weight to them and can break while moving/placing them so be careful of this by supporting them well while moving/placing them).

 - Once all the layers are in place apply a crumb coat of buttercream around the top and bottom of cake.
 Refrigerate at least 45 min.
 (Crumb coat gives a nice smooth base to work with when ready to apply final coat of buttercream and decorate).